aquariumbio/aquarium/docs/_docs/installation/index.md

     You might change it to `'LOCAL'` or even `'George'`.
     The choice is yours.

-2. The Docker configuration stores the database files in `docker/db`.
+3. The Docker configuration stores the database files in `docker/db`.

     The database is initialized with the contents of `docker/mysql_init/dump.sql`, but changes you make will persist between runs.

     You can use a different database database dump by renaming it to this file, removing the contents of the `docker/db` directory and restarting Aquarium.

-3. Uploaded files currently are not compatible with a docker installation.
-This feature is coming soon to the dockerized version, but in the mean time: if you need to locally test workflows that upload files, the manual installation will be necessary.
+4. The Docker configuration uses the directory `docker/s3` as the storage location of file uploads and is managed using [Minio](https://minio.io).
+    This is probably not the best choice for full production instances.

+5. The Docker configuration uses a email testing container, meaning that email notifications will not work.